The best things to do in Jaco Costa Rica are just one read away. Plan your Jaco activities ahead of time to make the most out of your vacation.

 3. Book a Rainforest Waterfalls Tour

-There will be no shortage of Jaco activities for the adventurous.
+There will be no shortage of things to do in Jaco Costa Rica for the adventurous.
 It is common knowledge that Costa Rica is teeming with lush rainforests that are widely celebrated and are strictly protected at the same time.

 With this kind of rich environment comes a natural way of keeping your adrenaline pumping.